networked-aframe/networked-aframe/readme.md

 * Audio streaming to let your users talk in-app.
 * Bandwidth sensitive.
 Only sends network updates when a synced component has changed.
 Option to compress network updates.
 * Extendable.
 Sync any A-Frame component, including your own, without changing the component code at all.
+* Cross-platform.
+Works on all modern Desktop and Mobile browsers.
+Oculus Rift, HTC Vive and Google Cardboard supported.

 Getting Started